 A Brown Girl’s Guide To Beauty

 Communities opened their doors to people having difficulty performing.
 Invited them to join the movement.
 People with speech disorders.
 And even those who feel overwhelmed to be in a public space.
 Allowing them to explore relevant and pressing subjects.
 Cutting the arms of discrimination.
-Letting the beauty of regional language flow into poetic verses.
+Letting the beauty of regional languages flow into poetic verses.
 Isn’t it amazing to see threads of poetry bind a community?

 Justin: A Poem To Autism